Our colleague Rachel shares simple activities to help children ages four and up to express emotions or use as coping strategies

-‘These activities are for ages four and up – each age group tends to interpret the activity in their own way and that’s okay,’ says Rachel
+‘These activities are for ages four and up.
+Each age group tends to interpret the activities in their own way and that’s okay,’ says Rachel.

 The gingerbread man

-On a piece of white card draw a gingerbread man shape.
-If you are lucky enough to have chalks and a garden, you could draw around yourself and colour yourself in (don’t forget to take a picture for when it gets washed away).
+On a piece of white card, draw a gingerbread man shape.
+If you are lucky enough to have chalks and a garden, you could draw around yourself and colour that in (don’t forget to take a picture for when it gets washed away).

-They can write on the drawing and it may help for you to write some feelings down for them.
-Feelings could include lonely, despair, happy, angry, worried, rejected, confident, guilty, helpless, scared, tired, joyful, jealous, needed, capable etc.
+They can write on the drawing, too, and it may help for you to write some feelings down for them.
+Feelings could include loneliness, despair, happiness, anger, worry, rejection, confidence, guilt, helplessness, fear, tiredness, joyfulness, jealousy, need, capability, etc.

 This exercise is helpful for children who struggle with verbalising emotions.
 It also helps children to connect what they feel with where they feel it in the body.
-With this knowledge they can begin to recognise signs such as anger (hands clenched, sad, tight chest) or fear (heart thumping).
+With this knowledge they can begin to recognise signs such as anger (hands clenched), sadness (tight chest) or fear (heart thumping).

-Discussion point: sometimes we need to put a mask on to get through the day but is it important that we have a safe place where we can express and recognise what is really going on for us.
+Discussion point: Sometimes we need to put a mask on to get through the day, but it is important we have a safe place where we can express and recognise what’s really going on for us.